 9. ✦ Make an Origami Animal

 Origami is a big part of the Japanese culture and it truly is fascinating how little tiny pieces of paper can be crafted into beautiful pieces of artwork.
-The crane is one of the most popular shapes and you can fairly easily learn how to make one today.
-There are countless videos and instructions online and below are two that worked wonders for me.
+The crane is one of the most popular shapes and you can fairly easily learn how to make one.
+There are countless videos and instructions online and below are two that worked for me.

 10. ✦ Write a Haiku